apache/hudi/website/docs/concurrency_control.md

 This is the simplest form of concurrency, meaning there is no concurrency at all in the write processes.
 In this model, Hudi eliminates the need for concurrency control and maximizes throughput by supporting these table services out-of-box and running inline after every write to the table.
 Execution plans are idempotent, persisted to the timeline and auto-recover from failures.
 For most simple use-cases, this means just writing is sufficient to get a well-managed table that needs no concurrency control.

-Although there is no actual concurrent writing in this model, there is a need to provide snapshot isolation between readers and writers. **MVCC** is leveraged to provide such isolation between ingestion writer and multiple readers and also between multiple table service writers and readers.
+There is no actual concurrent writing in this model. **MVCC** is leveraged to provide snapshot isolation guarantees between ingestion writer and multiple readers and also between multiple table service writers and readers.
 Writes to the table either from ingestion or from table services produce versioned data that are available to readers only after the writes are committed.
 Until then, readers can access only the previous version of the data.

-A single writer with all table services such as cleaning, clustering, compaction, etc can be configured to be inline (such as DeltaStreamer sync-once mode and Spark Datasource with default configs) without any additional configs.
+A single writer with all table services such as cleaning, clustering, compaction, etc can be configured to be inline (such as Hudi Streamer sync-once mode and Spark Datasource with default configs) without any additional configs.

 #### Single Writer Guarantees

 In this model, the following are the guarantees on [write operations](https://hudi.apache.org/docs/write_operations/) to expect:

 - *UPSERT Guarantee*: The target table will NEVER show duplicates.
-- *INSERT Guarantee*: The target table wilL NEVER have duplicates if [dedup](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) is enabled.
+- *INSERT Guarantee*: The target table wilL NEVER have duplicates if dedup: [`hoodie.datasource.write.insert.drop.duplicates`](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) & [`hoodie.combine.before.insert`](https://hudi.apache.org/docs/configurations/#hoodiecombinebeforeinsert), is enabled.
-- *BULK_INSERT Guarantee*: The target table will NEVER have duplicates if [dedup](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) is enabled.
+- *BULK_INSERT Guarantee*: The target table will NEVER have duplicates if dedup: [`hoodie.datasource.write.insert.drop.duplicates`](https://hudi.apache.org/docs/configurations#hoodiedatasourcewriteinsertdropduplicates) & [`hoodie.combine.before.insert`](https://hudi.apache.org/docs/configurations/#hoodiecombinebeforeinsert), is enabled.
 - *INCREMENTAL PULL Guarantee*: Data consumption and checkpoints are NEVER out of order.